 As of September 2022, Vermont's database of regulated providers listed 428 FCCHs (94 percent of which were registered rather than licensed) and slightly more licensed centers (including Head Start programs and public pre-K school-based sites): 496 in total (Table 2.4).8 FCCHs can serve up to 6 children (depending on the age mix) with one adult present and as many as 12 children (depending on the age mix) with two adults, but most do not have a desired capacity by age in the database.
-Centers list their desired ECE capacity, which we define as the sum of their desired capacity for infants, toddlers, and preschoolers.
-Vermont is notable for the relatively high share of small centers and school-based sites, which we define as those with a desired capacity of 6 to 40 pre-school-age children.
-Nearly 80 percent of these sites fall in that desired capacity range and represent just over half of all center- or school-based slots.
+Centers list their desired ECE capacity, which we define as the sum of their desired capacity for infants, toddlers, and preschoolers.9 Vermont is notable for the relatively high share of small centers and school-based sites, which we define as those with a desired capacity range and represent just over half of all center- or school-based slots.
 Just about 5 percent of centers and schools (or 27 sites) aim to serve more than 70 children, but those sites represent about 17 percent of the slots.
 The medium-size centers and schools, with desired enrollment of 41 to 70 pre-school-age children, offer about 27 percent of the slots.
 We will account for this mix of center and public pre-K sizes in our analysis of the cost of high-quality ECE in the state.